First Aid for Scalding: How to Treat Hot Water Burn Injury

 What’s the Difference Between Burns and Scalds?

-Human skin can withstand up to 44°C temperatures for a prolonged period of time, up to 6 hours, before suffering irreversible damage.
+Human skin withstand up to 44°C temperatures for a prolonged period of time, up to 6 hours, before suffering irreversible damage.
 With immersion scalds, the contact between the hot liquid and the skin is considerably longer than with spill scalds, thus increasing the severity of the injury.

 scalding hot water burn

-Causes of Hot Water Burns
+What Causes Hot Water Burns?

 • Boiling Water: Spills or splashes from boiling water while cooking or preparing hot beverages are common causes of burns.